 Cultivated landscapes: including a range of community gardens, orchards and large-scale commercial greenhouses producing healthy fresh food for Detroiters.

-Food Field Detroit: A new urban farm on a four acre former school site in Detroit’s Durfee neighborhood, that since 2011 has produced several thousand pounds of organic produce, built relationships with local chefs and neighbors, raised a large hoop house for year-round growing, and hired an intern and neighborhood teens.
+Food Field Detroit: An urban farm on a four acre former school site in Detroit’s Durfee neighborhood, that since 2011 has produced several thousand pounds of organic produce, built relationships with local chefs and neighbors, raised a large hoop house for year-round growing, and hired an intern and neighborhood teens.
 Their goal is to build a sustainable business feeding Detroit, while creating real alternatives to the corporate food system.
 This brings jobs, resources and benefits back to the community.

 Innovation Landscapes: A range of uses that will generate revenue, clean soil and test new ideas such as research and remediation fields, artscapes and alternative energy production.
 Empty factories could become “live-make” spaces for artists.
 One of the most important of these is an urban conceptual art installation called the Heidelberg Project, began in 1986 by artist Tyree Guyton and a host of family and friends.

 Natural Landscapes-Blue-Green Infrastructure: A range of emergent and guided landscapes and water features providing ecologic and economic benefits and functioning infrastructure systems for Detroit.
 Some vacant fields could become greenway recreation paths, rainwater retention ponds, and other “blue-green” infrastructure.
 Note the Detroit RiverWalk plan to develop pavilions, plazas, parks and green space on five and a half miles of riverfront from the Ambassador Bridge to just east of the MacArthur (Belle Isle) Bridge.